 The Pfizer/BioNTech COVID-19 vaccine was developed in line with international standards of safety.

-Millions of people in the UK and the US have been given the Pfizer/BioNTech COVID-19 vaccine.
+Millions of people around the world have been given the Pfizer/BioNTech COVID-19 vaccine.

 Like all medicines, vaccines can cause side effects.
 Most of these are mild to moderate and short-term.